 Mediation is free and private.
-Nothing said here can be used later on if your problem goes to the Employment Relations Authority.
+Nothing said there can be used later on if your problem goes to the Employment Relations Authority.

-If you don’t think you’re getting what you’re entitled to by law (for example, paid holidays or minimum wages) a labour inspector will make sure your work follows employment standards and laws.
+If you don’t think you’re getting what you’re entitled to by law (for example, paid holidays or minimum wages) a labour inspector can investigate to find out if your work follows minimum employment standards and laws.

 If your problem still isn't solved

 If mediation hasn't worked, you have other options.

 You can take a personal grievance against your employer.
 You have to do this within 90 days of the incident.